 Actually they would be RIGHT – but not in the way they had suspected.

-For although Theosophy does not discountenance the importance of safe and sensible meditation and aspiring to higher levels of inner unfoldment in our quest to attain Yoga (Union) with our Higher Self, which is the ONE Infinite Divine Life, it teaches that altruism, selfless service to humanity, living solely to help and benefit others, and the pursuit of the Bodhisattva ideal, are all just as important for our spiritual evolution and development as these, and at the same time immeasurably more important for humanity at large.
+For although Theosophy does not discountenance the importance of safe and sensible meditation and aspiring to higher levels of inner unfoldment in our quest to attain Yoga (Union) with our Higher Self, which is the ONE Infinite Divine Life, it teaches that altruism, selfless service to humanity, living solely to help and benefit others, and the pursuit of the Bodhisattva Ideal, are all just as important for our spiritual evolution and development as these, and at the same time immeasurably more important for humanity at large.
+In actuality, altruism and service are part and parcel of the Raja Yoga of Theosophy, as can be seen here.

 The “real Founders” of the Theosophical Movement were the Masters of Wisdom, those members of a Great Brotherhood of Eastern Initiates who stood behind both HPB and the Movement which she founded under their direction and inspiration.
 The first declared object of the Theosophical Movement was, and is, the actualisation of Universal Brotherhood which, according to Theosophy, is actually eternally “a fact in Nature,” because there truly is no separation in the Universe but only the Divine Allness itself.